Noah-Huppert/human-call-filter/README.md

 This technique is able to prevent robot spam calls.

+A dashboard is also provided to view information about calls which have been made to the human call filter operated phone number.

+# Features
+## Phone Number
 When a call is made to the human call filter operated number a prompt is played asking the caller a simple arithmetic question.
 If the caller enters the correct answer to their call is forwarded to your actual phone number.
 If they